 4. Decreases Sleep Quality

 Caffeine intake later in the day can hurt sleep quality.
 Research recommends stopping any coffee consumption at least 6 hours before bedtime for optimal sleep.
-If you simply need another cup in the evening, try decaf.

 5. May Impact Heart Health